ERIGrid2/mosaik-docker/docs/source/usage.rst

 Retrieve simulation results
 ===========================

-After a simulations has successfully finished, you can use command ``get_sim_results`` to retrieve the corresponding results (see `here <https://mosaik-docker.readthedocs.io/en/latest/cli-reference.html#get-sim-results>`_ for details):
+After a simulation has successfully finished, you can use command ``get_sim_results`` to retrieve the corresponding results (see `here <https://mosaik-docker.readthedocs.io/en/latest/cli-reference.html#get-sim-results>`_ for details):

 >>> get_sim_results --id 766540
 Retrieved results for simulation(s) with ID = 766540